 Council undertakes audio recordings of Council Meetings as a contribution to good governance and accuracy of minutes.
 An audio recording of this meeting is being made for the purpose of verifying the accuracy of minutes of the meeting.
 In some circumstances the recording may be disclosed, such as where Council is compelled to do so by court order, warrant, and subpoena or by any other law such as the Freedom of Information Act 1982.
 It should be noted that other people present at the meeting may be recording the meeting and Council has limited power to regulate this.
 Council has developed a policy to regulate recordings, "Sound Recording of Council Meetings".

 A copy of this policy is located on Council's website www.southgippsland.vic.gov.au.

 SOUTH GIPPSLAND SHIRE COUNCIL

-Notice is hereby given that Ordinary Meeting No. 429 of the South Gippsland Shire Council will be held on 28 November 2018 in the Council Chambers, Leongatha commencing at 2pm
+Ordinary Meeting No. 429 Wednesday 28 November 2018 Council Chambers, Leongatha commenced at 2pm

 TABLE OF CONTENTS